Skip to main content

 • Sponsor risk (10%)

-The sponsor is the group or investor owning the equity of the projects.
+The sponsor is the group or investor owning the equity in the projects.
 We do assess the key decision makers of the company and their experience, as well as what type of equity investors are involved and if they will be able to provide continuous support.

 • Country risk (5%)